-Many people struggle with sugar addiction and find the keto diet breaks the cycle.
-The ketogenic lifestyle offers a way to live sugar-free with low-carb, satisfying food options.
+Many people struggle with sugar cravings and find the keto diet breaks the cycle.
+The ketogenic lifestyle offers a way to live sugar-free with low carb, satisfying food options.
 Lose the cravings, and free yourself from the blood sugar roller coaster forever.

 Want fresh, healthy food all year-round?
 Grow salad greens indoor any time!